MileHacker Logo

 Major Museums

-• Unterlinden Museum (Musée Unterlinden): Colmar'the most well-known museum, located in a renovated convent.
+• Unterlinden Museum (Musée Unterlinden): Colmar'the most famous museum, housed in a renovated convent.
 Its highlight: The Isenheim Altarpiece by Matthias Grünewald.

 • Check their official museum website for current opening hours (typically Tuesday-Sunday) and admission fees (€13-€16).
-Pre-booking online is advisable during peak seasons.
+Pre-booking on the internet is advisable during peak seasons.

-• Bartholdi Museum (Musée Bartholdi): Situated in the birthplace of Frédéric Auguste Bartholdi, sculptor of the A monument of Liberty.
+• Bartholdi Museum (Musée Bartholdi): Located in the birthplace of Frédéric Auguste Bartholdi, sculptor of the A monument of Liberty.
 Displays original models and sculptures related to his work.

 • Check their official museum website for hours (typically closed On mondays) and admission fees (€8-€10).